boloroyun/website/docs/Quote-Request-System.md

 ## Data Flow

-1. User clicks "Get Quote Right Now" button on a product page
+1. User clicks "Get a Quote Now" button on a product page
 2. Quote modal opens, user fills out the form and submits
 3. Frontend sends the data to `/api/quotes` endpoint
 4. Website API validates the data and attempts to forward it to the admin API